 Climate change considerations, including emissions associated with the Company's meat protein business, may also create reputational risk for the Company and challenge its ability to maintain market share for its meat protein products if consumers seek alternative, lower-carbon protein alternatives.
-The Company's mitigation strategies include its expansion into the growing plant protein business and its ambitious, voluntarily emission reduction strategy which has allowed it to be carbon neutral since 2019.
+The Company's attempts to mitigate this risk through its emission reduction strategies.